-Can pitcher plant survive indoors during the winter?
+Can pitcher plants survive indoors during the winter?
 Any variety of pitcher plant is suitable for growing in a greenhouse with controlled conditions.
-Smaller varieties may be brought into the home for winter if you provide air circulation, humidity and a warm situation.
+Smaller varieties may be brought into the home for winter if you provide air circulation, humidity, and a warm situation.

 Caring for Pitcher Plants in the Winter

 Plants in USDA zone 6 are acclimated to short freezing periods.
 Pitcher plant dormancy requires the chilling period and then warm temperatures that signal it to break dormancy.
 The chilling requirement is important for all species of Sarracenia to signal when it is time to begin growing again.